JoshuaKGoldberg/bellevuejs-linting/3. Basic Usage/README.md

 ESLint and TSLint are written in JavaScript and most commonly used via npm.

-We'll experiment with ESLint, since the two are very similar.
+We'll experiment with ESLint first.
+Note that ESLint and TSLint are very similar and get installed/configured/run in very similar (often the same) ways.

 ```
 npm install -g eslint